COVID: German leaders decide urgent action | DW | 18.11.2021

 "This would be easier if more people were vaccinated," she added.
 "If we were further with booster vaccinations.
 My urgent call is — vaccinate, vaccinate, vaccinate!"

-The CDU has launched into opposition mode, demanding that the emergency provisions be extended.
+But the CDU has launched into opposition mode, demanding that the emergency provisions that have shaped so much of the pandemic response in Germany be extended.

 Stephan Stracke accused the new coalition government of making their "first mistake."